carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 numbers of larger files before we transfer the data to improve our transfer efficiency.
 Sometimes we will combine archiving with _compression_ to reduce the amount of data we have to transfer and so speed up the transfer.
 The most common archiving command you will use on a (Linux) HPC cluster is `tar`. `tar` can be used to combine files into a single archive file and, optionally, compress it.

-Let's start with the file we downloaded from the lesson site, `amdahl.tar.gz`.
+Let's look at the file we downloaded from the lesson site, `amdahl.tar.gz`.

-The "gz" part stands for _gzip_, which is a compression library.
+The `.gz` part stands for _gzip_, which is a compression library.
-This kind of file can usually be interpreted by reading its name: it appears somebody took a folder named "hpc-carpentry-amdahl-46c9b4b," wrapped up all its contents in a single file with `tar`, then compressed that archive with `gzip` to save space.
+It's common (but not necessary!) that this kind of file can be interpreted by reading its name: it appears somebody took files and folders relating to something called "amdahl," wrapped them all up into a single file with `tar`, then compressed that archive with `gzip` to save space.

+Let's see if that's the case without unpacking the file.
-Let's check using `tar` with the `-t` flag, which prints the "**t**able of contents" without unpacking the file, specified by `-f <filename>`, on the remote computer.
+`tar` prints the "**t**able of contents" with the `-t` flag, for the file specified by the `-f` flag and a filename.
-Note that you can concatenate the two flags, instead of writing `-t -f` separately.
+Note that you can concatenate the two flags: writing `-t -f` separately, or `-tf` together, are interchangeable.

 ```
 {{ site.local.prompt }} tar -tf amdahl.tar.gz